RainbowMarks/rainbowmarks.github.io/terms/index.md

 ---
 layout: page
 title: "Terms"
-description: "Privacy Policy, Terms of Service and Copyright Information from RainbowMarks Photography."
+description: "Privacy Policy, Terms of Service and Copyright Information from RainbowMarks Photography.
+Please read for more information about us."
 active: Terms
 header-img: "img/journal/BayBridge-1.jpg"
 redirect_from: